DFKI-NLP/pegasus-bridle/README.md

 ## Why should you use this setup?

-* One time setup of the execution environment.
+- One time setup of the execution environment.
-* Persistent cache.
+- Persistent cache.
-* Environemnt variables contained in an `.env` fiel are automatically available inside the Slurm job.
+- If an environment variables file `.env` is found in the current working directory, all contained variables are exported automatically and are available inside the Slurm job.

 ## Setup the working environment